-Net sales increased \$50.0 million, or 10%, in 2019 compared to 2018, as a result of sales increases of \$37.1 million and \$34.0 million in the energy and transportation end markets, respectively, partially offset by a sales decline of \$21.1 million in the industrial end market.
-The increased sales within the energy end market were primarily attributable to stronger demand for power generation products, including those used within the oil and gas market, and increased demand for demand response products.
-The increased sales within the transportation end market were primarily attributable to higher demand for products used in the medium-duty truck market and included approximately \$30 million of sales associated with the aforementioned shipment of certain engines at the request of one of the Company's customers, Freightliner, during the fourth quarter of 2019 that were originally scheduled for the first half of 2020.
-Also, to a lesser degree, the increased sales were a result of higher demand for products used in the school bus market.
-The sales decline within the industrial end market was primarily attributable to lower demand for products used in the material handling/forklift and arbor care markets.
+Net sales decreased \$128.4 million, or 24%, in 2020 compared to 2019, as a result of sales decreases of \$73.5 million, \$49.1 million and \$5.9 million in the energy, industrial, and transportation end markets, respectively.
+Lower energy end market sales were driven by decreased demand for the Company's power generation products, especially those used within the oil and gas industry.
+The decreased sales within the industrial end market reflects lower demand for products used across a wide range of applications, with the largest decreases attributable to those products used in the material handling/forklift and arbor care markets.
+The decrease in transportation end market sales was primarily due to lower medium duty truck market business, in part driven by the inclusion of approximately \$30 million of sales associated with the shipment of certain engines at the request of one of the Company's customers (Freightliner) during the 2019 period, which impacted sales volume in 2020.
+Partly offsetting the lower transportation sales were increases in the school bus and terminal tractor markets.